I. OBJECTIVE AND PURPOSE OF POLICY

-3. If an employee requests a pre-determination hearing, it shall be conducted in accordance with the established procedures.
+3. If an employee requests a pre-determination hearing, one shall be provided.

 4. After the pre-determination hearing, the University shall provide the employee with a Notice of Determination which shall advise the employee of the date of termination, where that is the action taken.

-5. The University reserves the right to place the employee on paid administrative leave after issuance of a notice of intent to terminate and the outcome of any requested pre-determination hearing.
+5. The University reserves the right to place the employee on paid administrative leave during the period between issuing a notice of intent to terminate and the outcome of any requested pre-determination hearing.

-Each employee who separates from employment is encouraged to complete an Exit Interview Questionnaire and/or request a personal Exit Interview through the Office of Human Resources.
-Exit Questionnaire can be found at www.unf.edu/dept/humanres.
+Each employee who separates from employment is encouraged to complete an Exit Interview Questionnaire.
+The Exit Questionnaire can be found at https://www.unf.edu/hr/forms/Human_Resources_Forms.aspx

 In addition, the Human Resources Department welcomes the opportunity to conduct a personal exit interview.
 A personal exit interview can be requested via email to firstname.lastname@example.org

 V. Return of Property and Payment of Outstanding Balances